Europe searches for charms to lure Chinese tourists

 Tourism watchers at the ITB in Berlin said Europe's beach resorts could follow the example of the Maldives, among the top five most popular destinations for Chinese tourists.

-The islands made a conscious effort to attract arrivals from sun-wary China with island hopping tours, night fishing and snorkelling when arrivals from Europe collapsed after the deadly Indian Ocean tsunami in 2004.
+The islands made a conscious effort to attract arrivals from sun-wary China with island hopping tours, night fishing and snorkeling when arrivals from Europe collapsed after the deadly Indian Ocean tsunami in 2004.